rails/protected_attributes/README.md

 ```ruby
 attr_protected :last_login, :as => :admin
 ```
 A much better way, because it follows the whitelist-principle, is the `attr_accessible` method.
-It is the exact opposite of `attr_protected`, because it takes a list of attributes that will be accessible.
-All other attributes will be protected.
+It is the exact opposite of `attr_protected`, because it takes a list of attributes that will be mass-assigned if present.
+Any other attributes will be ignored.
 This way you won’t forget to protect attributes when adding new ones in the course of development.
 Here is an example:

 ```ruby
 attr_accessible :name
 attr_accessible :name, :is_admin, :as => :admin
 ```

 If you want to set a protected attribute, you will to have to assign it individually:

 ```ruby
 params[:user] # => {:name => "owned", :is_admin => true}
 @user = User.new(params[:user])